Last Updated on July 23, 2020 by Michael Brockbank

 An example of this is as follows:

-Serial comma usage is only the beginning.
+But this is only the beginning.
 I suggest spending some time researching how to handle commas for AP Style writing.
+There are quite a few common instances where people misuse the comma throughout any given sentence.

-Commas were among my biggest issues when trying to reach 4-star level in Textbroker.
+Commas were among my biggest issues when trying to reach a 4-Star level in Textbroker.

 7. Use Headers to Break up Paragraphs When Applicable